-It may be, as you recall certain incidents in your ife, that you are rendered uncomfortable.
+It may be, as you recall certain incidents in your life, that you are rendered uncomfortable.
 There are several ways of overcoming this.
 If actual physical pain is part of the situation you have recalled, do not try to force yourself further into it, but concentrate on later incidents which gradually get you back up to present time.
 These questions will assist you to do that.

-1. Recall a pleasant incident which happened later.

-4. Recall what you were doing this time last month.

-2. Recall what you were doing this time last year.

-5. Recall what you were doing yesterday.

-3. Recall a moment when you were really enjoying yourself.

-6. Recall something pleasant that happened today.
+- 1. Recall a pleasant incident which happened later. - Recall what you were doing this time last year. - Recall a moment when you were really enjoying your-self - 4.
+Recall what you were doing this time last month. - 5.
+Recall what you were doing yesterday. - 6.
+Recall something pleasant that happened today. - 7.
 Recall all these things consecutively once again.